mindspore-ai/docs/docs/lite/docs/source_en/advanced/quantization.md

 [common_quant_param]
 # Supports WEIGHT_QUANT or FULL_QUANT
 quant_type=FULL_QUANT
-# Weight quantization support the number of bits [0,16], Set to 0 is mixed bit quantization, otherwise it is fixed bit quantization
+# Weight quantization supports the number of bits [0,16].
+Set to 0 is mixed bit quantization, otherwise it is fixed bit quantization
-# Full quantization support 8bit
+# Full quantization supports 8bit
 bit_num=8
 # Set the name of the operator that skips the quantization, and use `,` to split between multiple operators.
 skip_quant_node=conv2d_1,add_8,concat_1